rolandkrueger/vaadin-by-example/en/ui/NestedJavaBeansInAVaadinFieldGroup/README.md

 Abstract
 --------

-This tutorial shows how you can edit entities that contain nested entity properties by using a drop-down selection to select such a nested entity in a form.
+This tutorial shows how to configure a FieldGroup that contains a selection component for selecting a nested JavaBean property of another JavaBean entity.
+The selection component for choosing the referenced JavaBean instance can be backed by different implementations of com.vaadin.data.Container.
+Depending on this container implementation, it can be necessary to define an own implementation of Vaadin's Converter interface in order for the FieldGroup's data binding to work properly.

 -------------------